Souliotes: Fall of Souli (1803)

-The Souliote women.
+The Women of Souli.
 Romantic painting by Ary Scheffer (1795–1858), depicting the folklore suicide of Souliote women known as the Dance of Zalongo during the Souliote wars (1827, Oil on canvas, Musée du Louvre, Paris, France).

 In 1803 the position of the Souliotes became desperate with the artillery and famine depleting their ranks.
 On the other hand, the defenders in Souli sent delegations to the Russian Empire, the Septinsular Republic and France for urgent action but without success.
 As the situation became more desperate in the summer of the same year, Ali's troops began assaults against the seven core villages of Souli.
 Meanwhile, the British turned to the Ottoman Empire in order to strengthen their forces against Napoleon, and the weapons and ammunition supplies were interrupted.
 Without support from outside and wearied by years of siege, the unity of the Souliote clans started to split.
 As such two chieftains, Athanasios Koutsonikas and Pilios Gousis, withdrew from the defense.

 However, the rest in Souli gathered together in Saint George's Orthodox Church and decided either to fight or die.
 The remaining Souliotes numbered at no more than 2,000 armed men.
 The main leaders were Fotos Tzavellas, Dimos Drakos, Tousas Zervas, Koutsonikas, Gogkas Daglis, Giannakis Sehos, Fotomaras, Tzavaras, Veikos, Panou, Zigouris Diamadis, and Georgios Bousbos.
 They won all the decisive battles.
 Without food and ammunition, they were forced to withdraw to the fortresses of Kiafa and Kougi, where they lost the last battle on December 7, 1803.
 Following that, the Souliotes concluded an armistice with Veli Pasha, Ali's son and commander of the expedition.
 Finding their defense untenable in the long run, they agreed upon a treaty on 12 December which obliged them to abandon their homeland.
 They were allowed to leave with arms, the necessities of war, foodstuffs and whatever else they wished to take.